Passive income for retirement are income sources that you benefit from without too much effort – the money just flows in (or, you enjoy earning it).

 The trick with successfully creating passive income is to pay attention to all opportunities.
 Making sure that your cash is earning as much interest as possible is an easy way to increase your passive income.
 Put your cash into a high-interest savings account.

-Some banks are paying 2% or more and while this is not a massive return, it is a low risk and easy way to modestly boost income.
+Banks are paying higher rates than recent memory.
+You won’t get massive returns, but it is better than nothing and a low risk and easy way to modestly boost income.

 If you are willing to let companies track your online browsing and spending, then you can generate passive income.